What is a Nit?

-A “nit” is a player with a noticeably weak playing style, and they won’t be going anywhere anytime soon.
+A “nit” is a player who doesn’t take any risks and only plays premium hands, and they won’t be going anywhere anytime soon.

 With so many nits out there, learning how to exploit them is very important for your long term win-rate.
 And beyond that, it’s actually pretty darn fun to exploit these players.